 Let me start off by saying no one is immune to sexual temptation.
 It doesn’t matter what your job is, how old you are or how much time you spend with Jesus each day.
-We all have the potential to fall sexually.
+We all have the potential to fall sexually, and we all need to flee from sexual immorality.

 Even ministers…and maybe especially ministers.